asimx07/Crypto-Scrapper-API/ReadMe.txt

 localhost:8000/info has link to api that is being used to get all the data from different exchanges.

 NOTE: This is just a server script.
-You can give this script to anyone to further develop your app.

 Following are the exchanges that are selected.